LiaoJunjieOfficial/ScanPay/README.md

 # ScanPay: Food Detection Using Faster R-CNN

-ScanPay is a food detection application based on deep learning.
+ScanPay is a food detection platform based on deep learning.

 ### API